Grayson Gilbert

-Charles Grayson Gilbert (1990-2023) was an American entrepreneur and cancer survivor.
+Charles Grayson Gilbert (1990–2023) was an American entrepreneur and cancer survivor.

 In October 1995, he was the fifth ever child in recorded medical history to be diagnosed with a rare form of pancreatic cancer known as pancreatoblastoma.
 A pancreaticoduodenectomy, or Whipple's Procedure, was successful.
-He was given less than a 2% chance of survival at the time of his diagnosis but was declared cancer-free on July 1, 1996.
-Since, he has gone on to represent the Children's Miracle Network and Johns Hopkins Hospital in various non-profit and public benefit events and fundraisers, and remains a public and inspirational speaker on behalf of both organizations.
+He was given less than a 2% chance of survival at the time of his diagnosis.
+Still, he was declared cancer-free on July 1, 1996.
+During his treatment, he was photographed by The Baltimore Sun as he left the note at the foot of Christus Consolator, a statue in the atrium at Johns Hopkins Hospital.
+The note read, “Dear Jesus, this is Grayson.
+If you could, just heal the other kids please.
+Thank you very much.”

+He went on to represent the Children's Miracle Network and Johns Hopkins Hospital in various non-profit and public benefit events and fundraisers.